God's Bulgarian tapestry

 This Bulgaria project is the test of a new idea.
 Besides utilizing Loren Gresham's young volunteers, the church has tested a low-risk way of pioneering new work.
 That experiment seems to have been a success.
 Bulgarian government officials speak very highly of what they have seen of Nazarenes.
 With their encouragement, the process of officially registering the Church of the Nazarene has begun.

 The success in Bulgaria prompted the church to try the same strategy in Hungary.
 Matt Robertson was a key part of the first two years in Bulgaria.
 After the first year, he married.
-Now, he and Shela moved to neighboring Hungary.
+Now, he and Shela have moved to a neighboring Hungary.
 There, they are copying the Bulgaria strategy, using volunteers from Mount Vernon Nazarene College.
 Since then, the same strategy of using volunteers has been employed in Croatia and Slovenia.

 They say you cannot get blood out of a turnip.
 Probably not.
 In 1994, the church faced what seemed like an impossible blood-out-of-the-turnip situation with Bulgaria.
 However, God wanted Nazarene threads in His Bulgarian tapestry.
 It didn't stop Him when the spools of thread had been used up elsewhere.
 He found another way to get Nazarene threads into the Bulgarian design. . . . [ continue reading ]